tinkerbell/proposals/0012/README.md

 ## Summary

-In the current model, the whole tinkerbell stack works on a _request-response_ model.
-Instead of waiting for explicit requests or responses, we want the components to watch for certain events and act accordingly.
+An event system will enable an ecosystem of automation tools and operator to better interact with the actions happening in Tink.

+Those actions that I will reference with as `events` are:

+1. Notification about when a new resource such as hardware, template or workflow gets created.
+2. A notification about the mutation of a workflow.
+A workflow can `start`, `succeed`, `timeout`, or `fail`.

-This introduces extensibility and allows users to plug-and-play with tink.
+This introduces extensibility and allows users to plug-and-play with tink without having to modify or recompile the codebase.

 ## Goals and no-Goals